turcoaneo/flask_angular_jwt/README.md

-# pumi app: angular flask sqlalchemy mysql
+# Login with JWT app: angular flask sqlalchemy mysql
-Integrating angular with python and sqlalchemy for mysql docker container
+Integrating angular with python and sqlalchemy for mysql docker container Functional tests for both FE and BE.
 ## install
 python -m venv venv
 venv\Scripts\activate